Rambler American: South Africa

-Rambler Americans were assembled in South Africa by National Motor Assemblers (NMA), in Natalspruit (Gauteng) beginning in 1961.
-The Rambler American was available in sedan, station wagon, and hardtop until 1970, after which it was replaced by the locally assembled AMC Hornet.
+National Motor Assemblers (NMA), in Natalspruit (Gauteng) was established in the 1920s, and assembled numerous automobile marques, including Hudson.
+It began production of Rambler Americans in 1961.
+The Rambler American was available in four-door sedan, station wagon, and two-door hardtop body styles.
+The operation was sold to the Rootes Group in 1964 and thereafter assembled Hillman, Humber, and Sunbeam, alongside Peugeot and Rambler.

 The American sedan was marketed as the "Rambler Rogue" and the station wagon was marketed as the "Rambler 440 Super Stationwagon".

-NMA had existed as a motor assembly plant since the 1920s, and assembled numerous automobile marques, including Hudson, throughout the years before it was sold to the Rootes Group in 1964.
-Thereafter, NMA assembled Hillman, Humber, and Sunbeam, alongside Peugeot and Rambler.
 Rambler assembly at NMA ceased in 1967 after Chrysler in the U.S. acquired Rootes Group.
-Between January 1968 and January 1969, Rambler production was moved to the Datsun assembly plant, Rosslyn Motor Assemblers.
+Between January 1968 and January 1969, Rambler production was moved to the Datsun assembly plant, Rosslyn Motor Assemblers.The American sedan was marketed as the "Rambler Rogue" and the station wagon was marketed as the "Rambler 440 Super Stationwagon".

 In 1969, Rambler production was moved to the former GM plant, Motor Assemblies Limited in Durban, which had come under the control of Toyota South Africa in 1964.
+Production continued through 1970.
+The Rambler American was replaced by the locally assembled AMC Hornet and marketed as the "Rambler Hornet".

-In total, 3,664 sedans, 736 wagons, and 288 hardtops were produced.
+South African assembly of Rambler Americans included 3,664 sedans, 736 wagons, and 288 hardtops.

 United Kingdom

 Rambler Americans (along with Rambler Classics) were first imported into the UK by London company Nash Concessionaires Ltd. They had previously been the UK importer of Nash vehicles.
 The UK vehicles were imported with right-hand drive from AMC's facility in Peel Village near Brampton, Canada.
 Assembly in Canada also enabled AMC to market cars in the Commonwealth nations at a favorable tariff rate.
-Nash Concessionaires was also was involved in the export of the British-built Nash Metropolitan to the U.S.
+Nash Concessionaires was also involved in the export of the British-built Nash Metropolitan to the U.S.

 Rambler Motors (AMC) Ltd of Chiswick in West London had assembled Hudson motor vehicles for the UK market since 1926.
 The operation became a subsidiary of AMC in 1961 and changed its name to Rambler Motors (AMC) Ltd in 1966.
 Rambler Motors went on to import factory right-hand-drive AMC vehicles from 1961 and into the 1970s.
 Parts and spares were supplied locally out of the Chiswick service center located on Great West Road for the whole of the United Kingdom, Europe, and the Middle East.
 In addition to Rambler parts, the stock of spares also covered Hudson, Nash, and Austin Metropolitan parts.

+Right-hand-drive Rambler Americans were not available with V8 engines, overdrive transmission, power steering, or air conditioning.